Fiscal Year 2017 (Oct 1, 2016 - Sept 30, 2017)

-Trustees present: Carol Coon, Violeta Seda, Barbara Appel, Penny Phillips, Anne Blevins, Michael Fisher
+Trustees present: Carol Coon, Michael Fisher, Barbara Appel, Penny Phillips, Anne Blevins, Kathy Boyd

 Trustees absent: John O’Neill

-The proposed budget for FY 16 maintains the special assessment rate of $100 per improved parcel.
+The proposed budget for FY17 maintains the special assessment rate of $100 per improved parcel.
 There are 256 single family homes in Beacon Meadows, resulting in projected revenue of $25,600.
 President Coon commented that the Florida Statutes permit only 95% of total gross revenues to be budgeted.
 This is because homeowners receive a 5% discount if property taxes are paid by the earliest date specified, but there is no way to know in advance if this will occur or not.

-President Coon reported that the proposed budget was posted on the District’s website (www.beaconmeadows.org) on June 8, 2015, in compliance with Chapter 189.418(4) of the Florida Statutes.
+President Coon reported that the proposed budgets were posted on the District’s website (www.beaconmeadows.org) on June 6, 2016, in compliance with Chapter 189.418(4) of the Florida Statutes.
 The approved budget will be posted on the same website.
 Also, the hearing was advertised in the Tampa Bay Times as required.

-Discussion among Trustees resulted in an agreement that the budget projections for FY 16 appeared reasonable and that the special assessment rate should be maintained at $100 per improved parcel.
-However, they further agreed that, in the future, more ad valorem taxes would be needed to operate the District as costs continue to rise.
-Also, an increase in taxes may be needed if all sections of the Gunn Hwy. wall were to be repaired or replaced at the same time.
+Discussion among Trustees resulted in an agreement that the budget projections for FY17 appeared reasonable and that the special assessment rate should be maintained at $100 per improved parcel.
+However, they further agreed that, in the future, more ad valorem taxes may be needed to operate the District as costs continue to rise.
 President Coon explained that a referendum to increase ad valorem taxes would be required.
-She described the referendum process and added that a referendum could not be up for a vote until 2016.
+She briefly described the referendum process and added that a referendum could not be up for a vote until 2017.
 If the referendum was passed, funds would not be available until the following fiscal year.
 Trustee Appel commented that the last referendum to increase ad valorem taxes to a maximum of $100 was in 2006.

-The resolution fixing the special assessment rate for the year 2015 was read.
-President Coon made a motion, seconded by Trustee Appel, to approve the budget, adopt the resolution, and set the special assessment rate at $100.
+The resolution fixing the special assessment rate for the year 2016 was read by President Coon.
+Trustee Appel made a motion, seconded by Trustee Blevins, to approve the budget, adopt the resolution, and set the special assessment rate at $100.
 The motion was approved by a unanimous vote of 6-0.

 There being no further business, President Coon moved to adjourn the hearing.
-Trustee Phillips seconded the motion.
+Trustee Boyd seconded the motion.
 The motion was approved by a unanimous vote of 6-0.
-The hearing was adjourned by President Coon at 8:14 p.m.
+The hearing was adjourned by President Coon 7:55 p.m.

 Signed _______________________________ Signed _______________________________